archmageirvine/jilt/README.md

 also that in this case, the correct solution is not the "best" solution found.

-A similar module is available for solving Vigenere ciphers.
+Similar modules are available for solving Playfair and Vigenere ciphers.

 ## Finding anagrams